DeepSeek Review: V4-Pro and V4-Flash — Hands-On with the Preview

 Is DeepSeek free to use?

 The web chat and mobile app are free to use; the API is paid per token.
 DeepSeek may offer a granted balance — a small promotional credit that can expire — so check the billing console for current offers rather than assuming new-account credits.
-For the full breakdown of what is free versus paid, see is DeepSeek free.
+For the full breakdown of what is free versus paid, see is DeepSeek free; for the day-to-day mobile experience after months of use, the hands-on app verdict covers iOS and Android specifics.

 What is the difference between V4-Pro and V4-Flash?